Purchasing Multiple Kittens. One kitten or two?

 As a potential teacup Persian cat owner, you may wonder about purchasing multiple kittens.
 One kitten or two?
 Which is best?

-As a long standing Persian & Himalayan cat breeder we get this questions ALOT!
+As a long-standing Persian & Himalayan cat breeder, we get this questions ALOT!

 Personally, I have never raised just one kitten alone.

-While I feel that we humans can offer a great deal of love and nurturing, there is a special type of feline companionship and interaction that cannot be duplicated or reproduced by human beings.
+While I feel that we humans can offer a great deal of love and be nurturing, there is a special type of feline companionship and interaction that cannot be duplicated or reproduced by human beings.